cwendorf/EASI/docs/manual/README.md

 ### Data and Distributions

-> Data and distribution functions are only available for data (and not summary statistics) input

 `Data` - Plot the data for the groups, levels, or variables:

 - [`plotData`](./plotData.md)

-`Frequencies` - Summarize and provide plots of frequencies for the groups, levels, or variables:
+`Frequencies` - Obtain and plot frequencies for the groups, levels, or variables:

 - [`describeFrequencies`](./describeFrequencies.md)
 - [`plotFrequencies`](./plotFrequencies.md)